javierlago/javierlago/README.md

 - 🌱 Studying web development in IES Teis https://www.edu.xunta.gal/centros/iesteis/
-- 👨🏻‍🎓 I’m currently learning ...Java and MySQL
+- 👨🏻‍🎓 I’m currently learning ...Java,MySQL and Python.
 - 📫 How to reach me: javierlagoamoedo.daw@gmail.com
 <!--
 **javierlago/javierlago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.